SeanFeldman/Blog/partitioning-and-de-duplication.md

 Recently, I've received a comment on an older post about [message de-duplication](https://weblogs.asp.net/sfeldman/bend-message-deduplication-on-azure-service-bus-to-your-will) that was somewhat peculiar.

 > An important note here - watch out for partitioning.
 I basically ran the same code, but deduping did not work and I couldn't understand why.
-Turns out that because I created the q manually through the portal with partitioning enabled, and it screwed up the deduping.
+Turns out that because I created the queue manually through the portal with partitioning enabled, and it screwed up the deduping.

 To recap, here's what we have: